 Every year in my classes, whatever the theme I’m doing, I always ensure we have a bonfire night week.
 We may sing a song or two that has a firework connection but the firework wonder is...

-You can take most stories and include musical concepts: dynamics (loud and quiet), tempo (speed), rhythm (long and short sounds), pulse (reading to a steady beat)… You are probably do these things without even realising; these are what I believe brings story reading to life!
+You can take most stories and include musical concepts: dynamics (loud and quiet), tempo (speed), rhythm (long and short sounds), pulse (reading to a steady beat)… You are probably doing these things without even realising; these are what I believe brings story reading to life!

 Here is a break down of how I approach the story Monkey Puzzle by Julia Donaldson and Axel Scheffler.
 This was one of my children’s favourite books when they were young!